- With over 7,100 islands, the Philippines is considered the world’s marine biodiversity epicenter.

 Just go to the fish port, and you will see tenders unloading gigantic yellowfin tunas.
 The single-day haul of over 25 metric tons of tuna displayed at the City’s Tuna Festival in 2014 earned a place in the Guinness Book of Records as the world’s largest fish display.

-But here’s the “catch” when you go fishing in General Santos City.
-While the quantity of fish you will catch is still excellent, unfortunately, the size of the fish is reducing every year.
-An indicator of the pressure of overfishing in the Philippines.
+But here’s the “catch” when fishing in General Santos City.
+While the quantity of fish you will catch is still excellent, unfortunately, the fish’s size is reducing yearly—an indicator of overfishing pressure in the Philippines.

 Siargao Island, Surigao